 Question: What is the primary service you’re providing to customers?

-This sounds obvious, but it's worth spelling out clearly.
+This sounds obvious, but it’s worth spelling out clearly.
 Are you a SaaS platform?
 A cloud hosting provider?
 A data analytics service?
+As a service provider, your specific role and responsibilities are central to defining your SOC 2 scope, as the audit will focus on the systems and processes you manage for your clients.
 Your core service definition will guide everything else.

 Example: If you’re a project management SaaS tool, your core service is providing project management capabilities to your customers through your web application.